 CCPA is sometimes referred to as “America’s GDPR,” and the good news is that companies that are already GDPR compliant have a head start when it comes to preparing for CCPA.
 However, there are important differences between the two.

 As it relates to usage of the Wyng platform, key differences between CCPA and GDPR are summarized below:

 There are other differences that extend beyond Wyng-related use cases and may be relevant to your business, especially if your business sells data.
 For a detailed comparison, see this comparative analysis from The Future of Privacy Forum.

-If your business uses Wyng to collect first-party data, the following obligations may apply under CCPA:
+If your business uses Wyng to collect zero-party data, the following obligations may apply under CCPA:

 If your business shares or sells personal information with other parties, additional obligations apply, including:

-The first party data formula enabled by the Wyng platform is based on transparency, consent and trust, and is fully-aligned with CCPA and GDPR.
+The zero-party data formula enabled by the Wyng platform is based on transparency, consent and trust, and is fully-aligned with CCPA and GDPR.

 The Wyng platform makes it easy to disclose what personal information is being collected, how the information will be used, and any other terms relevant to the consumer — all at the point of data collection.

 Wyng also supports multiple consent models at the point of data collection, including implied consent upon form submission, and explicit opt-out and opt-in checkboxes for consent.
 CCPA assumes consent is implied when consumers (over 16 years) participate in a microexperience, while GDPR regulations in Europe require explicit opt-in.

 Here are two common examples of how Wyng can help your business comply with CCPA: